PP-Namias/Java-Rice/README.md

 *	Security

 ## __Conclusion__
-Java Rice is a food ordering system designed to provide users with a fast and convenient way to order food.
-The system is built using Java and Maven GUI, which provides an interactive and user-friendly experience.
-The system will provide a secure platform for food ordering and will be accessible on devices with Java and Maven GUI installed.
-The estimated timeline is 9 weeks.
+Overall, Java Rice is a practical solution for restaurants looking for an easy-to-use food ordering system that integrates with payment gateways.
+With its intuitive interface and customizable options, Java Rice provides an ideal solution for restaurants looking to streamline their ordering process and enhance customer experience.

 ## __References__
 *	Java Programming Language Reference: Oracle Corporation